 Each contestant prepares a portion of a major work, such as a concerto movement, to perform from memory.
 Performances are judged by professional musicians specializing in strings, woodwinds, brass, percussion and keyboard.
 For the Finals, held on the Orchestra Hall stage, YPSCA welcomes members of the public to attend and to witness the riveting performances of these extraordinary young musicians.

-YPSCA's 65th Annual Concerto Competition will be held in February 2022.
-Applications are due January 14, 2022.
-The Preliminary Round will be virtual, with performance video submissions due February 5, 2022.
-The Final Round will be held at Orchestra Hall on Sunday, February 27, 2022.
+YPSCA's 67th Annual Concerto Competition will be held in February 2024.
+Applications are due on January 19, 2024.
+The Preliminary Round will be virtual, with performance video submissions due on February 9, 2024.
+The Final Round will be held at Orchestra Hall on Sunday, February 25, 2024.

-Dennis Eum takes top honors at YPSCA’s 64th Annual Concerto Competition
+Izaiah Cheeran takes top honors at YPSCA’s 66th Annual Concerto Competition

-In addition to the top honor won by Dennis Eum, each Finalist received at least one award:
+In addition to the top honor won by Izaiah Cheeran, each Finalist received at least one award:

-- Ingrid Tverberg, 17, cello, won the Edith Norberg Award
+- Sophia Alexander, 15, cello, won a Norberg Award

-- Clara Belle Wrolstad, 15, piano, won the Bonnie & Donn McLellan Award
+- Qing Ng, 18, violin, won the Bonnie and Donn McLellan Award

-- Stephen Ma, 17, violin, won the Mariellen Jacobson Award
+- Vladimir Tsiper, 16, violin, won the Mariellen Jacobson Award

-- Mae Monette, 18, piano, won the Judith & David Ranheim Award
+- Jane Story, 16, violin, won the Judith and David Ranheim Award